Financial Aid – FAQ

 Q. What is the difference between the Business Office and the Financial Aid Office?

 A. These two offices are located in the Wyatt Building and are separate from one another administratively.
 The Financial Aid Office awards grants, loans, and work-study.
 The Business Office sends bills and collects payments for college charges not covered by aid.
-The Business Office also processes your financial aid disbursements to you.
+The Business Office also processes your financial aid disbursements.

 Q. What if I have a credit balance on my student account?